weiwilliam/ua-cwb-project/README.md

   conda env create -n <envname> -f envs/swei_env.yaml
   ```
   You can call your virtual environment by any name you prefer.
+  It will create the environment based on my installed package.

 ### 5. Activate/deactivate your virtual environment
   ```
   conda activate <envname>